SolarEdgeTech/pyctuator/README.md

 The application will automatically register with Spring Boot Admin upon start up.

 Log in to the Spring Boot Admin UI at `http://localhost:8080` to interact with the application.

+### Registration Notes
+When registering a service in Spring Boot Admin, note that:
+* **Docker** - If the Spring Boot Admin is running in a container while the managed service is running in the docker-host directly, the `app_url` and `pyctuator_endpoint_url` should use `host.docker.internal` as the url's host so Spring Boot Admin will be able to connect to the monitored service.
+* **Http Traces** - In order for the "Http Traces" tab to be able to hide requests sent by Spring Boot Admin to the Pyctuator endpoint, `pyctuator_endpoint_url` must be using the same host and port as `app_url`.

 ## Advanced Configuration
 The following sections are intended for advanced users who want to configure advanced Pyctuator features.